GarmanGroup/RABDAM/README.md

 - `--dependencies`
 - `--version`

-The `--dependencies` flag directs the program to test whether the system it is being run on has the necessary programs / Python packages installed for RABDAM to run to completion.
+The `--dependencies` flag directs the program to test whether the system it is being run on has the necessary Python packages installed for RABDAM to run to completion.
 The `--version` flag prints the version of RABDAM you are running.

 ___

 #### Writing the RABDAM input file
 If you wish to run RABDAM with non-default parameter values, you will need to provide the program with an input file specifying your selected parameter values:

-- The name of the PDB / mmCIF file(s) to be analysed
+- The name of the PDB/mmCIF file(s) to be analysed

 Either a 4 character PDB accession code, or a file path (which may not include spaces).
 It is possible to run multiple structures from a single input file by listing the names of each of those structures separated by commas (see below).
 This is the only parameter not stipulated by a keyword, and which does not have a default value.

 -	The output directory, *outputDir*

-The location of the directory (specified by its absolute file path) in which you would like the program output files to be written.
+The directory in which you would like the program output files to be written.
 If not specified, this defaults to the current working directory.

 - Option to ignore recognised errors encountered during the program run, *batchContinue*